atxFarley/aws_serverless/database/README.md

 ### Roadmap
+1. Migrate to a “serverless” version using the Amazon Aurora with PostgreSQL compatibility service
-1. Database Triggers for populating history tables
+2. Database Triggers for populating history tables
-2. Validating attributes upon insert/update
+3. Validating attributes upon insert/update